 Foreword by Dr. James Garbarino.

-Early praise for War Torn
+Praise for War Torn

 Ken Miller vividly describes the sights, smells and sounds of each country so that readers feel that they are walking alongside him, from the jungles of Mexico to the dusty streets of Afghanistan.
 He explores not only the inhumanity of war, but also the ways in which humanity emerges “like flowers breaking through concrete”, vulnerable, resistive and emboldened.
 The reader is truly drawn in…